cs3157/recitations/recitation-10.md

 With only those three we can do our entire iteration with any container, even ones like trees that aren't strictly sequential.

-`operator*` returns a reference to the object to which the iterator is currently pointing.
+- `operator*` returns a reference to the object to which the iterator is currently pointing.
 In a `vector` the iterator is actually a pointer, so it works without any code.
 In another class, say a linked list, the code has to do more work to figure out what the object being stored is, and return that.

-`operator++` advances the iterator to the next element.
-Again, how it actually happens depends entirely on what the.
+- `operator++` advances the iterator to the next element.
+Again, how it actually happens depends entirely on what the container holds.

-`operator!=` is important, because for some container types the idea of `operator<` doesn't really make sense.
+- `operator!=` is important, because for some container types the idea of `operator<` doesn't really make sense.
 Hashmaps, for example, are entirely unordered, so we can only really test whether two iterators are not equal, not whether one is less than the other.